 Teaching Fellowships provide debt relief to young periodontal educators.

 Teaching Fellowships, made possible by a $1 million commitment from the American Academy of Periodontology, are intended to support the young periodontal educator's commitment to a career in academia by providing debt relief to qualified applicants.
-The $50,000 Fellowships are given to qualified faculty members within their first three years of teaching at a U.S. periodontal training institution.
+The $25,000 Fellowships are given to qualified faculty members within their first three years of teaching at a U.S. periodontal training institution.
+Teaching Fellows shall be paid $5,000 per year for five years.
+Annual payments shall not be made unless evidence of continued teaching as described in the award criteria is provided.
 Funding for Teaching Fellows is provided at the end of each year of full-time teaching.

 WHO IS ELIGIBLE?